-Your immune system must be in tip-top shape in order for you to beat this, and your immune function relies on proper rest, food, water and vitamins, not to mention probiotics.
+Your immune system must be in tip-top shape in order for you to beat this, and your immune function relies on proper rest, food, water, and vitamins, not to mention probiotics.
 This is why antihistamines don’t cure a person completely sometimes and the allergies become intermittent throughout one’s life.
 About 50 million Americans are affected by allergic rhinitis.

-5 Antihistaminic Foods to Eat
+5 Antihistamine Foods to Eat

 Bromelain is the enzyme that fresh pineapple confers and it’s a strong anti-inflammatory enzyme.
 It can help with a runny nose and itchy, swollen eyes.
 It will help with mucus production and allergies by blocking chemicals that cause misery.
-Bromelain is a popular natural post-surgical supplement because it speeds healing of tissue.
+Bromelain is a popular natural post-surgical supplement because it speeds up the healing of tissue.
 But mostly, it helps with airway problems in people with allergies and asthma.
-Eat pineapple if you can!
-Just a note of caution because some people are actually allergic to pineapple.
-If you are one of those people, then you may also have a cross reactivity to bananas so be careful.
+If you’re interested in learning more about asthma medications, I’ve written an article about it, just CLICK HERE.

 I like those Ginger Chews® and also crystallized ginger, as well as the type in sushi cuisine.
 My favorite form of ginger is ginger tea which is easy to make.
 Ginger is a natural antihistamine and it’s strong.
 It helps immediately with a scratchy, raw throat which may occur if you have a lot of phlegm dripping down.
 Ginger is also thought to help with DNA damage, that’s why some oncologists recommend it.
 Again, this is a very strong herbal remedy when it comes to controlling cytokines of all sorts, including histamine.
 The documented effect comes from valuable ingredients shogaol, gingerols, and paradols.
 Here’s a recipe to make a Peach Ginger Smoothie.